Kibbeh

-Kibbeh (/ˈkɪbi/, also kubba and other spellings; كبة; كبيبة) is a popular dish in the Arab world and the Levant in particular, based on spiced lean ground meat and bulgur wheat.
+Kibbeh (/ˈkɪbi/, also kubba and other spellings; كبّة; كبيبة) is a popular dish in the Arab world and the Levant in particular, made of spiced lean ground meat and bulgur wheat.
 Kibbeh is considered to be a national dish of Lebanon and Syria.

 In Levantine cuisine, kibbeh is made by pounding bulgur wheat together with meat into a fine paste and forming it into ovoid shapes, with toasted pine nuts and spices.
 It may also be layered and cooked on a tray, deep-fried, grilled, or served raw.
 The Syrian city of Aleppo can lay claim to at least 17 types of kibbeh.
 In Mesopotamian cuisine, versions with rice or farina are found.

 Outside of Lebanon and Syria, versions are found in Cyprus, Egypt, Israel, Palestine, the Persian Gulf, Armenia, and Turkey, and among Assyrian people.
 It is also found throughout Latin American countries that received substantial numbers of immigrants from the Levant during the late 19th and early 20th centuries, as well as parts of North America.

 Etymology

 The modern word kibbeh (كبة) is derived from the Arabic root k-b-b (ك-ب-ب).

-The word name kubbeh designating stuffed food may have also been derived from the Akkadian language kubbu.
-The word kubbeh itself appeared in ancient biblical text, meaning "tent" or "tarp".
-Later on the word took on a new meaning in Aramaic as kababa, which means "a covering".
+The use of kubbeh to designate stuffed food may have also been derived from the Akkadian language kubbu.

 The 10th century cookbook by Ibn Sayyar al-Warraq referred to meatballs as kubab (singular kubba).

 History

-As noted by food historian Nawal Nasrallah, the earliest mention of modern kibbeh, made with a filled shell of ground meat and grains, is in the 18th century work Taj al-'Arus min Jawahir al-Qamus, the text describes it as a disk of ground meat and rice flour made by the people of "al-Sham" (the Levant).
+As noted by food historian Nawal Nasrallah, the earliest mention of modern kibbeh, made with a filled shell of ground meat and grains, is in the 18th century work Taj al-'Arus min Jawahir al-Qamus.
+The text describes it as a disk of ground meat and rice flour made by the people of "al-Sham" (the Levant).

+American Methodist missionary William McClure Thomson noted in his memoirs during his 1847 visit to Lebanon that kibbeh, then made by crushing wheat in mortar and pestle, was very popular.
+He described it as "the national dish of the Arabs", despite its association with the Levant.
+Swedish Orientalist Jacob Berggren described 8 types of kibbeh in his 1844 dictionary, and also mentioned a proverb about its social importance: "[...], without our koubbé, we would all have died".

+The 1885 Beirut cookbook Ustadh al-Tabbakhin by author Khalil Khattar Sarkis provided 15 kibbeh recipes, including recipes for kibbeh labaniyyeh, kiyyeh bil siniyyeh, kibbeh mashwiyyeh, among others.
+The Comparative Encyclopedia of Aleppo by Syrian author Khayr al-Din al-Asadi (completed in 1971, published posthumously in 1981) described 58 different kinds of kibbeh.